gomatcha/matcha-old/doc/bridge.md

 Mochi need some way of connecting the iOS/Android app with Go code.

+## Mochi

+This is our fork of Gomobile to better understand it.

+    go install golang.org/x/mobile/cmd/gomobile
+    gomobile init
+    gomobile bind -target=ios golang.org/x/mobile/example/bind/hello

+	-n      print the commands but do not run them.
+    -x      print the commands
+    -v      print the names of packages as they are compiled.
+    -work   print the name of the temporary work directory and do not delete it when exiting.
+    -o      output
+/var/folders/c3/8xb38pfj2kvg1c87nfdq8h140000gn/T/gomobile-work-618387728

 ## Gomobile

 Go provides some basic tools for binding in [Go Mobile](golang.org/x/mobile).
 There are two methods of using `gomobile` to build a Go backed application.